The Cartels and Leniency Review: Spain

 Undertakings or individuals are eligible for partial leniency when they provide evidence of the alleged infringement that adds significant value to evidence that the CNMC already possesses (i.e., the new evidence makes it significantly easier for the CNMC to prove the infringement).

-Immunity from or reduction of the fine will also be subject to satisfaction of the following requirements:
+Immunity from or reduction in fines will also be subject to the following requirements:

 - full, continuous and diligent cooperation with the CNMC throughout the investigation;